23241a6749/AI-IN-MARKET-TREND-ANALYSIS/README.md

 ## 📌 Project Overview

-This project presents an end-to-end Multimodal Market Intelligence System designed to predict short-term agricultural commodity price movement (Up/Down) by jointly modeling multiple real-world data sources such as historical prices, news sentiment, and weather conditions.
-The system uses a multimodal deep learning architecture with attention-based fusion, allowing it to dynamically learn the importance of each data source while also providing interpretable predictions.
-The trained models are deployed as an interactive Streamlit web application.
+This project presents an end-to-end **Multimodal Market Intelligence System** designed to predict **short-term agricultural commodity price movement (Up/Down)** by jointly modeling multiple real-world data sources such as historical prices, news sentiment, and weather conditions.
+The system uses a **multimodal deep learning architecture with attention-based fusion**, enabling dynamic learning of signal importance while providing interpretable predictions.
+The trained models are deployed as an **interactive Streamlit web application**.

 ---